Destination: Paris

 * Eugène Delacroix, Musée National

-* Faubourg St-Germain
+* Faubourg Saint-Germain

 * Faubourg St-Honoré

-* Galliéra, Musée
+* Fragonard, Musée

-* Gobelins, Manufacture Nationale des
+* Gobelins, Manufacture nationale des

 * Grand Palais